CaffeineOverflowAngeL/Fairness-Aware-Graph-Neural-Networks-for-ICU-Length-of-Stay-Prediction-in-IoT-Enabled-Environments/README.md

 ##### Citing our study:

 ```
-To be published in IEEE Access.
+This paper has been accepted for publication in IEEE Access.
 ```

 For this study, we extended the widely adopted pre-processing pipeline proposed by Gupta et al. [ML4H](https://proceedings.mlr.press/v193/gupta22a/gupta22a.pdf), as illustrated in the figure below.
 Specifically, we build upon steps (1) and (2), which handle dataset construction and initial pre-processing, by incorporating two additional stages: